maragon1/preezie-fullstack-exam-TodoApi/README.md

-# Todo API
+# TodoAPI

 **Live Demo**:
-Visit the live application at [Preezie API](https://mark-aragon-preezie-566cd548cf0e.herokuapp.com/).
+Visit the live application at [TodoAPI](https://mark-aragon-preezie-566cd548cf0e.herokuapp.com/).

 ## Overview

-Todo API is a simple task management API developed in ASP.NET Core.
 It allows users to create, update, delete, and retrieve tasks.
 The API is fully documented and accessible via a Swagger UI interface.

 ## Features